Winter Wallcreeper Break 2023

 A comfortable and surprisingly fast way of getting to the Languedoc, more and more people are choosing to come by train.

-Joining a Birding Languedoc tour by train is the perfect, relaxing #lowcarbonbirding option!
 It’s really quite easy and you get to see more of the beautiful French countryside.

 A participant on this trip in 2020 came by train, travelling south via Paris and Bordeaux and returning north via Narbonne and Lille.